 Nylon melts rapidly; therefore, manufacturers commonly utilize it in injection molding.
 The materials employed for extrusion blow molding are usually versions of nylon four to six, nylon six to six, nylon eleven, and nylon six.
 Nylon is an affordably priced translucent material that poses decent resistance to chemicals and gives a good performance in highly heated environments.
 Manufacturers use nylon to manufacture reservoirs and tubes in automobile engine compartments.

 Manufacturers frequently employ polyester in making fiber.
 Unlike Polyethylene Terephthalate, manufacturers can do extrusion blow molding of modified polyesters such as co-polyester and Polyethylene Terephthalate glycol.
 Sometimes, co-polyester is employed to replace polycarbonate inside container products.
 It is like polycarbonate, but it is not that strict or precise, and it does not comprise bisphenol A, a substance that, according to some research, causes health problems.

 Urethanes have performance qualities that are popular in coverings such as paint.
-Generally, the elasticity of urethanes is greater than the elasticity of polyurethanes, which need to be formulated especially for becoming thermoplastic urethanes.
+Generally, urethane's elasticity is greater than polyurethane's, which needs to be formulated especially for becoming thermoplastic urethane.
 The thermoplastic standards can be injection or extrusion and cast blow molded.
 This is most frequently utilized as a single layer in multiple-layer blow molding.

-Manufacturers use thermoplastic elastomers for replacing natural rubber inside molded components.
+Manufacturers use thermoplastic elastomers to replace natural rubber inside molded components.
 This material is explicit and can be colored (usually black).
 Automobile manufacturers mainly utilize TPEs in grip surfaces, air intake ducts, bellows, and automotive suspension covers.
 After drying, it molds and usually reprocesses well.